floooh/sokol/README.md

 # Updates

 - **28-Nov-2020**: In addition to the generic SOKOL_API_DECL and SOKOL_IMPL
-macros there are now header-specific versions SOKOL_xxx_API_DECL and SOKOL_xxx_IMPL (for instance SOKOL_GFX_API_DECL and SOKOL_GFX_IMPL).
-The original motivation for splitting the SOKOL_API_DECL macros up is described
+defines there are now header-specific versions SOKOL_xxx_API_DECL and SOKOL_xxx_IMPL (for instance SOKOL_GFX_API_DECL and SOKOL_GFX_IMPL).
+The original motivation for splitting the SOKOL_API_DECL defines up is described
 here: https://github.com/floooh/sokol/issues/428).
 The same change for SOKOL_IMPL also finally unifies the approach used in the utility headers (in the ```util``` subdirectory), which exclusively used the SOKOL_xxx_IMPL